 Tutoring at Las Positas College is sufficient in quantity, depth, and variety.
-Prior to the COVID-19 pandemic, the Tutoring Center served more than 1,000 students each academic year (II.B.1- 15, II.B.1-16).
+Prior to the COVID-19 pandemic, the Tutoring Center served more than 1,000 students each academic year (II.B.1-15, II.B.1-16).
 Total annual tutoring hours ranged from approximately 7,500 to 11,000 hours (II.B.1-15, II.B.1-16).
-Modes of tutoring prior to COVID-19 included drop-in, scheduled weekly, embedded, and online drop-in (II.B.1-15, II.B.1-17).
+Modes of tutoring prior to COVID-19 included drop-in, scheduled weekly, embedded, and online drop-in (II.B.1-15,II.B.1-17).
 The Tutoring Center typically offers learning support in over 15 subjects each year (II.B.1-18).
 To supplement subject offerings, LPC contracts with NetTutor to provide tutoring for 26 different subjects each semester (II.B.1-19a).
 In addition, 27 to 44 instructors have held office hours in the Tutoring Center each year (II.B.1-30).
 As LPC transitions toward a post-pandemic mode, the Tutoring Center continues to provide ample drop-in and embedded tutoring options for 15 different subjects (II.B.1-20), with NetTutor supplementation for 26 different subjects (II.B.1-19a).
-Survey data indicate 93 percent of students agree or strongly agree that the College's tutoring resources are sufficient (II.B.1-19b).
+Survey data indicate 93 percent of students who use tutoring are satisfied or very satisfied and 75 percent of students agree or strongly agree that the College's tutoring resources are sufficient (II.B.1-19b).